Recenze HMA: Stručné shrnutí odborníka

 HMA VPN Streaming & Torrenting

-HMA VPN unblocks BBC iPlayer, but it doesn’t unblock Netflix, Amazon Prime, Disney+, and Hulu — I was unable to access streaming sites while connected to one of HMA VPN’s dedicated streaming servers.
-But I was able to unblock less popular sites like VRV, Pandora Radio, and Sony Crackle.
+HMA VPN is able to access BBC iPlayer, but it can’t access Netflix, Amazon Prime, Disney+, and Hulu — my team members and I were unable to watch streaming content while connected to HMA VPN’s dedicated streaming servers.
+But we were able to unblock less popular sites like VRV, Pandora Radio, and Sony Crackle.

 HMA is decent for torrenting — it allows P2P traffic, but only on servers in the US, the UK, the Czech Republic, the Netherlands, France, and Germany.
 In my tests, I had very good speeds for downloading files, and I was able to use all of the most popular torrent clients (qBittorrent, uTorrent, Deluge, and more).
 But HMA VPN doesn’t have port forwarding, which allows you to connect to more peers to get faster speeds.